 Stelios Bekiros graduated with an MEng in Electrical and Computer Engineering from National Technical University of Athens (NTUA).
-He holds an MSc in Decision Sciences (Statistics, Operations Research, Information Technology) and a PhD in Econometrics from Athens University of Economics and Business (AUEB).
-He has more than seven years of postdoctoral research and teaching experience in many distinguished universities and research institutions, mainly in the Netherlands, Italy and Greece.
-He was a faculty member / research fellow at the European Institute for Statistics, Probability, Stochastic Operations Research and its Applications (EURANDOM), Technical University of Eindhoven, at the Center for Nonlinear Dynamics in Economics and Finance (CeNDEF) of the Faculty of Economics and Econometrics of the University of Amsterdam, at the Department of Economics of the European University Institute (EUI) in Florence, Italy, at the Centre of Planning and Economic Research (KEPE), at the Department of Finance (AUEB) and at the Decision Support Systems Laboratory, National Technical University of Athens.
+He holds an MSc in Decision Sciences (Statistics, Operations Research, Information Technology) and a PhD in Econometrics & Finance from Athens University of Economics and Business (AUEB).
+He has more than ten years of postdoctoral research and teaching experience in many distinguished universities and research institutions, mainly in the Netherlands, Italy, France, UK and Greece.
+He was a faculty member / research fellow at the European Institute for Statistics, Probability, Stochastic Operations Research and its Applications (EURANDOM), Technical University of Eindhoven, at the Center for Nonlinear Dynamics in Economics and Finance (CeNDEF) of the Faculty of Economics and Econometrics of the University of Amsterdam, at the Department of Economics of the European University Institute (EUI) in Florence, Italy, at the Hellenic Ministry of Finance/Centre of Planning and Economic Research (KEPE), at the Department of Finance (AUEB), at the IPAG Business School in Paris, France, and at the Decision Support Systems Laboratory, National Technical University of Athens.
 He has also worked in other research positions in the academia and as an engineering & financial expert consultant in the public and private sector.

 European University Institute (EUI)